Medicare Part D

 Medicare Part D Benefits

-Part D Prescription Drug Plans provide coverage for retail and mail-order prescription drugs.
-It's important to note that these plans do not cover medications administered to you at hospitals, doctors' offices, or other healthcare facilities.
-Medications received during a hospital stay are covered under Medicare Part A, while drugs administered at doctors' offices, such as injections, are covered under Part B.
+Part D Prescription Drug Plans offer retail and mail order prescription drug coverage.
+Part D plan will not cover any medication and drugs give to you at hospitals, doctors offices or other facilities.
+Medications given at the hospital is covered under Medicare Part A and medications given to you at doctors office such as injections are covered under Part B.

-For Part D plans, collaboration between insurance carriers and CMS is required to determine the specific details of the plan, including the drugs covered, also known as the Drug Formulary list.
-These plans typically have a structure called Drug Tiers, which outline the cost you will be responsible for paying for different medications.
-Additionally, Part D plans may have Pharmacy Networks, which means that the insurance carrier has contracted with specific pharmacies to offer you lower costs for your prescriptions.
+With Part B, insurance carriers and CMS work together to approve Part D plans details in terms of what drugs are covered by the plan, or what is also called Drug Formulary list.
+Plans have a schedule called Drug Tiers which outline how much you will pay for drugs.
+In addition, Part D plans insurance carriers may also have pharmacy networks meaning that the insurance carrier may contract with specific pharmacies to provide you with lower cost for your prescription.

 Drug Formulary Explained!

-A formulary refers to a comprehensive list of generic and brand-name prescription drugs covered by your Part D Prescription Drug Plan (PDP).
-Insurance companies regularly create or update this list to include a wide range of effective medications at affordable costs for beneficiaries.
-It's important to note that the insurance company will only provide coverage for medications that are included in their formulary.
+A formulary is a list of generic and brand name prescription drugs covered by your Part D, Prescription Drug Plan (PDP).
+Insurance companies create or update this list year to include a wide range of effective medication at an affordable cost to you.
+Keep in mind, the insurance company will only pay for those medications listed in their formulary list.

-The table presented below provides a sample of a drug formulary and its associated tiers for Medicare Part D Plan XYZ Rx Express:
+The table below shows a sample of drug formulary and their tiers for Medicare Part D Plan XYX Rx Express:

 Drug NameDrug TierRequirements/Limitations